steai111/Turismatica_Generator/README.md

 ![Turismatica Generator Architecture](./Turismatica_Generator.jpg)

+## Input / Output

+**Input**
+- Monthly reservation data extracted from the Beddy management system
+- Booking details required for daily movement generation

+**Intermediate outputs**
+- Structured booking JSON files
+- Structured movement JSON files
+- Canonical code-mapped reporting values

+**Final output**
+- Submission-ready TXT files in the exact format required by the Turismatica portal
+- Day-by-day upload workflow with final human validation

+## Component roles

+- **Tableau Reader Agent**
+  Reads the booking tableau and identifies the relevant reservations.

+- **Booking Detail Extraction Agent**
+  Extracts the booking-level data required for reporting.

+- **Booking JSON Storage Layer**
+  Preserves structured reservation data before downstream transformations.

+- **Movement Builder Agent**
+  Converts extracted reservations into daily movement records.

+- **Movement JSON Storage Layer**
+  Stores intermediate movement-level data in structured form.

+- **Code Mapping Layer**
+  Converts raw booking and movement values into canonical reporting codes.

+- **TXT Generator Agent**
+  Generates submission-ready TXT files in the exact reporting format.

+- **TXT Storage Layer**
+  Preserves the generated TXT outputs before submission.

+- **Turismatica Uploader Agent**
+  Uploads the generated TXT files into the Turismatica portal.

+- **Human Validation**
+  Confirms the final result at the end of the workflow.

+## Why this architecture exists

+This system is structured as a multi-layer workflow because the reporting process is not a single action, but a sequence of dependent transformations.

+The separation between extraction, JSON storage, movement generation, code mapping, TXT generation, and upload creates a more stable architecture with clearer validation points.
+It also makes the system easier to debug, evolve, and supervise over time.

+Instead of relying on one monolithic automation, the workflow preserves intermediate structured states and isolates the most fragile logic into dedicated layers.

+## Real-world constraints

+This project was designed around real operational constraints, including:

+- external management-system extraction
+- canonical TXT formatting requirements
+- coded reporting fields such as nationality mappings
+- day-by-day submission structure
+- reliability across multiple transformation steps
+- final human validation before closing the process

+Because of these constraints, the architecture prioritizes structure, traceability, and modularity over simplistic one-step automation.

 ## Operational proof

 This system was designed as a real hospitality reporting workflow, not as a conceptual prototype.